-One aspect of the mission of the Special Collections at the University of Arkansas, which holds the Sen. J. W. Fulbright papers, is to collect and preserve materials relating to the history and development of international education in the United States.
+The mission of the Special Collections Division at the University of Arkansas, which holds the records of NAFSA: Association of International Educators, is to collect, preserve, and make available for research materials relating to the history and development of international education and cultural exchange in the United States.

-Special Collections is also the repository of other significant collections in this area, including: the archives of the U.S. Department of State Bureau of Educational and Cultural Affairs; the records of the Council for International Exchange of Scholars; and the records of NAFSA: Association of International Educators.
+Special Collections is also the repository of other significant collections in this area, including: the archives of the U.S. Department of State Bureau of Educational and Cultural Affairs and the records of the Council for International Exchange of Scholars.
 Together with the Fulbright papers, they form a unique resource for research in international education and cultural exchange.
 Education and cultural exchange were a significant area of focus for the late Senator Fulbright throughout his career.
 His papers, also held by the University, include correspondence with U.S. and world cultural leaders, speeches, writings, and photographs.
 To learn more about other related collections, visit the Division's International Education and Cultural Exchange research guide.